YoussefMostafaMohammed/docker-conan-jenkins-bazel-notes/README.md

+Absolutely!
+I’ve added a **Bazel section**, integrated it into the workflow, clarified what dependencies are needed, and enriched the explanations with extra practical details.
+Here’s the **updated and richer README**:

+---

-# README – Docker, Conan, and Reproducible C++ Builds
+# README – Docker, Conan, Bazel, and Reproducible C++ Builds

 ## Table of Contents